Action of 22 August 1917: Tank operations

 A tank company of D Battalion attacked Springfield and Winnipeg using the same tactics as the attack on 19 August but the ploy failed and the accompanying infantry were pinned down.
 Further south as far as the Gheluvelt Plateau, tanks from the 2nd and 3rd Tank brigades also attacked but to little effect.
 On the XIX Corps front, a tank of F Battalion, 3rd Tank Brigade drove south-east of St Julien towards Gallipoli but the accompanying infantry were driven under cover and the tank ditched in no man's land.
 The tank was so far forward that the infantry thought that it had been captured and opened fire on it as German troops did the same.
-The crew were stranded, because of the British small-arms fire but with their 6-pounders and machine-guns, managed to repulse several German parties from the troops assembling behind Gallipoli to counter-attack the British infantry.
+The crew were stranded because of the British small-arms fire but with their 6-pounders and machine-guns, managed to repulse several German parties from the troops assembling behind Gallipoli to counter-attack the British infantry.
 After dark, German infantry set up a machine-gun close to the tank and got on the roof; the British infantry, assuming that the Germans had turned the tank into a strong point, continued to fire on it.

 On the morning of 23 August, attempts by the crew tried to signal to the British lines failed and the crew fought on.
 On the night of 23/24 August, the Germans attacked again, using machine-guns and hand grenades but were driven off.
 By dawn on 24 August, one crewman was dead, all but the commander were wounded and little food or ammunition was left.
 Every attempt to communicate with the British infantry failed; when night fell a crew member managed to crawl back and got the British to cease fire; the rest of the crew then made their escape, having spent 72 hours in action.
-Gallipoli was engaged with a 6-pounder in the tank Fray Bentos until it bogged down and the infantry began to retire.
+Fray Bentos engaged Gallipoli with one of its 6-pounder guns until it bogged down and its accompanying infantry began to retire.
 The crew of Fray Bentos continued to fire as German troops closed in.
 The tank was hit by small-arms fire from both sides and all of the crew were wounded.
 At 9:00 p.m. the crew abandoned the tank, handed the guns to the infantry nearby and made their way back.